in03/snapper/README.md

 > **Note**
 >
-> Continued development of Snapper is for 18 and beyond only.
+> Currently only Resolve 18 is supported.
-> Complications with Python 3.6 being EOL make it difficult to support Resolve 17 and under.
+> Resolve 17 and older require Python 3.6, which is now EOL.
+Some dependencies have started dropping support for it.
 > If you use Resolve 17, checkout the 'resolve-17' branch.
-Although new features will not be ported, pull requests are welcome.
+You can fork that branch and any incompatible dependencies if you're feeling brave.
-> Versions below 17 have not been tested but should theoretically work.
+> Although new features will not be ported, pull requests are welcome.
+The Resolve 17 branch has not been tested with older versions of Resolve.

 ## Purpose
 Sometimes you want to try out some risky idea, create a couple of variations of something to compare, or even just have some timeline backups within easy reach when your project take some big steps.
 Snapper helps automate that.
 It's all too easy to throw 'best practice' out the window when you're on a tight turn-around.
 Snapper is really just a quick and easy utility to help you version your timelines. *Snapshots* sound **cool**, but really they're just timelines with a simple version number appended: